Clausensee: Geography

-The surrounding hills of the Palatine Forest rise above the lake up to a height of 200 metres: the Großer Hundsberg in the north is 477 m high, the Hesselsberg in the southwest is 465 m high, and the Schmaler Kopf in the southeast is 503 m high.
+The surrounding hills of the Palatine Forest rise above the lake up to a height of 200 metres: the Großer Hundsberg in the north is 477 m high, the Hesselberg in the southwest is 465 m high, and the Schmaler Kopf in the southeast is 503 m high.

 Properties

 The lake is about 450 m long and 90 m wide.
 Its total area is 4.5 ha.
 In the middle of the lake, which is up to 5 m metres deep, is an island.
 The water quality is assessed as "better than average".

 Tourism

 The lake is used for tourism purposes.
 By the shore is a campsite and an unsupervised beach.
 On the last weekend in July there is an annual lake festival.
 Sights around the lake are described in the German article on the Schwarzbach valley.